pi-1337/42-inception/DEV_DOC.md

 cp /home/ioulkhir/.env ./srcs/.env
 ```
 ### DNS Resolution :
-We are using this domain in our project `ioulkhir.42.fr`, even though we do not actually have access to the sub-domain, don't worry this is not a 0-day.
+We are using this domain in our project `ioulkhir.42.fr`, even though we do not actually have access to the sub-domain.
+Now don't worry, this is not a 0-day.
 We are just tricking our machine to think we do have access to that sub-domain, this is how it is done on Kali Linux:
 ```bash
 vim /etc/hosts